 What is the cause of Birt-Hogg-Dube syndrome?

 Birt-Hogg-Dube syndrome is due to mutation in the BHD gene on chromosome 17p12-q11.2 encoding a protein called folliculin.
 It is not known why this mutation occurs.
-The syndrome is an autosomal dominant condition meaning half of an affected person's children will also be affected.
+The syndrome is an autosomal dominant condition meaning half of an affected person's children have a risk of inheriting the mutation.

 How is the diagnosis made?